Write accessible documents for people with dyslexia or visual impairment

 This can include:

-Follow these seven tips and your info will be more accessible for your readers with both dyslexia and VI.
+These eight tips and your info will be more accessible for your readers with both dyslexia and VI.

 1. Accessible Fonts